Search types: Search strategies

 Over 95% of organizations use an Applicant Tracking System to manage applications.
 Use the tips below to increase your odds of getting past the digital gatekeepers.

-- Use Jobscan to optimize your resume for each position you apply for.
+- Use Jobscan to optimize your resume and boost your interview chances.

 Agencies work for employers to locate job seekers with specific skills to fill short term positions.